SachaCR/events-sourcing/README.md

 # TODOS :

-- Rewrite in typescript [DONE]

-- Validate inputs
-- Complete tests on projections
-- Publish on NPM
-- Enforce sequence boundaries to avoid weird behaviors
 - Determine the behavior if we add an event on a projection that is currently not in his last sequence state.
 - Determine the fastest path in goTo method
 - Replay events on reducers updates